Gareth Jones, visiting professor, IE Business School

 Gareth’s research interests are in organisational design, culture, leadership and change.
 He has published many books and articles.
 Amongst these are several books co-authored with Rob Goffee including “The Character of a Corporation”, “Why Should Anyone Be Led by You?” and “Clever, leading your smartest, most creative people”.
 Their most recent book, “Why Should Anyone Work Here?” was published by Harvard Business Publishing in November 2015.
 Articles have appeared in the European Management Journal, Human Relations, Management Today and in Harvard Business Review, two of which won the prestigious McKinsey prize.

 He is a founding partner of Creative Management Associates (CMA) and consults widely on issues of leadership, culture, organisational design and strategic human resources.
-He serves on the International Advisory Board at Leeds University Business School and is the proud owner of an honorary doctorate from the University of South Wales.
+He serves on the International Advisory Board at Leeds University Business School, is an Honorary Fellow at IES, and is the proud owner of an honorary doctorate from the University of South Wales.

 Why Should Anyone be Led by You?